zihanye96/Genetic_Algorithm/README.md

 Lastly, the select() function uses the modular functions written earlier and implements the genetic algorithm as follows:

 1. Generate an initial list of p sequences using the function generate().
-Since this sequence is a binary encoding representing whether or not to include a covariate in the model, one suggested way to do this is to choose p such that $C \leq P \leq 2C$, where c is the length of each sequence [Givens and Hoeting, 79].
+Since this sequence is a binary encoding representing whether or not to include a covariate in the model, one suggested way to do this is to choose p such that $C \leq P \leq 2C$, where c is the length of each sequence.
 We decided to make $P = ceiling(\frac{1.5 \times C}{2}) \times 2$, which ensures that it's an even number between $C$ and $2C$.

 Then, run steps 2-5 until the absolute value of the difference between the objective criterion score of the current iteration and the objective criterion score of the previous iteration is less than $10^{-4}$ (absolute convergence).